sw-steve/MIM/README.md

 First, clone this repository
-Install the following dependencies.
+Install the following dependencies. ffmpy watchdog

-* `sudo pip3 install watchdog`
+* `sudo pip3 install ffmpy watchdog`
 * Install ffmpeg, make sure it has the config specified encoders

 Config file setup:

-This file is a json that needs to be in the directory controller is running from.
+Currently this code uses a json file for configuration.
+This configuration is also configured for vp9 encoding.
 Change any of these values to change the configuration.

 {
     "watch_dir" : "/Media/Test/TestProcess",